Case Study 7: VitalGov Health Services - Scenario Paper

 Key Implicit Requirements

-GovCloud limits available Salesforce features (check compatibility).
+Government Cloud Plus on Hyperforce holds FedRAMP High, which in 2026 means Agentforce, Data 360 (formerly Data Cloud), Einstein, and Einstein Trust Layer are available for PHI workloads within the authorization boundary - candidates who treat GovCloud as feature-limited from 2024 are out of date.
 HIPAA minimum necessary principle means cross-program data access must be field-level, not record-level.
 County identity federation at scale (62 IdPs) requires a hub-and-spoke pattern, not 62 individual SSO configurations.
 The mainframe constraint means all MMIS integration is read-heavy with eventual consistency.
 Outbreak surge (10x) demands architecture that scales horizontally without re-architecture.